MichiganCOG/M-PACT/README.md

 --expName           Experiment name **REQUIRED**

---numVids           Number of videos to train or test on within the specified split
+--numVids           Number of videos to train on within the specified split

---valNumVids    	Number of videos to be used for validation

 --lr                Initial learning rate (Default 0.001)